Reducing false alarms with multi-sensor correlation in Python

 zone_corroboration = exceeds_threshold.T.groupby(level="location_zone").sum().T

-# Flag timestamps where minimum corroboration is met
+# Flag timestamps where minimum corroboration is met.

 consensus_flags = zone_corroboration >= min_corroborating_sensors

-# Broadcast zone-level consensus back to every (zone, sensor_id) column
+# Broadcast zone-level consensus back to every (zone, sensor_id) column.

 broadcast = consensus_flags.reindex(